 Instagram has filters that are primarily used for various coloring effects.
 You can apply the same filters to your videos as you can to pictures on Instagram.
 This round’s breakdown, Instagram story filters are limited to the overall color, contrast, and lighting adjustments.
 Snapchat filters give the user more options for customization, motion, and branding.

 The final round is #hashtags.
 You can currently use hashtags on both social platforms the same way you use them in other digital marketing channels.
 The big difference, the hashtags don’t provide any functionality for users.
 In other words, you cannot tap into a larger conversation or audience through the use of hashtags.
 Instagram does allow you to use hashtags in the search function, however.
-This round’s breakdown, you can’t currently use functional hashtags within stories on Instagram or Snapchat; however, you can use Instagram hashtags in feed and search functions.
+This round’s breakdown, you can’t currently use functional hashtags within stories on Snapchat vs Instagram Stories; however, you can use Instagram hashtags in feed and search functions.

 The final count, there are other differences between stories, but these are the main three that can help you determine which platform for your needs.
 Worst case scenario, use both!